“Making Connections & Moving Forward”

 2017 is the year EarthCube begins implementation, and we hope you will join us in Seattle for this critical All Hands Meeting.
 Early registration, and more information, will be made available in just a few short weeks, so stay tuned!

-The Submission deadline for poster abstracts is Friday March 31.
-Abstracts will be submitted through a separate form on the Registration Site.
+The Submission deadline for poster abstracts was April 17.
 The All Hands Meeting Organizing Committee will be inviting speakers to submit their abstracts separately.

 Abstract submissions will be 300 words in length with an optional figure.
 All proposals are subject to review by the All Hands Meeting Organizing Committee.
 Notification of approval will be given by April 30, 2017.
 The Organizing Committee members will accept only a single poster per presenter.
 Individuals may be a co-author on multiple posters.